joshuashoemaker/theferryman/README.md

 Also in this file we handle the removal and showing of filtered locations.

 #Install
-Just run on a local server or visit https://github.com/JoshuaShoemaker/theferryman to see it running now.
+Just run on a local server and visit localhost:'WhatEverPortYouHostOn'.
+I use the Express Server extention in VS Code to run mine.
+You can also just visit https://github.com/JoshuaShoemaker/theferryman to see it running now.